nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ##### Extensions

 1a.
-User entered an invalid command
+User entered an invalid command.

 * 1a1.
 Use case resume at 2.